Lower taxes, higher tariffs: What Trump’s tax plans mean for you

 One of the biggest TCJA changes was slashing the corporate tax rate from 35% to 21%, creating a 20% deduction for pass-through business entities.

-In an effort to offset the TCJA’s costs, the law repealed certain deductions, including the personal and dependency exemptions, and limited the SALT deduction to $10,000.
+In an effort to offset the TCJA’s costs, the law repealed certain deductions, including the personal and dependency exemptions, and limited the state and local tax (SALT) deduction to $10,000.
 While Trump wants to make the majority of the TCJA tax provisions permanent, he said that in his second term he plans to remove the cap on the SALT deduction.

-Jan Lewis, a certified public accountant in Ridgeland, Mississippi, said the SALT deduction limitation has impacted taxpayers differently and, if repealed, could have unexpected tax implications, such as more taxpayers being subject to the alternative minimum tax.
+Jan Lewis, a certified public accountant (CPA) in Ridgeland, Mississippi, says the SALT deduction limitation has impacted taxpayers differently and, if repealed, could have unexpected tax implications, such as more taxpayers being subject to the alternative minimum tax.

-Also, removing the SALT limit would take away some of the revenue to pay for other TCJA reforms, Lewis said.
+Also, removing the SALT limit would take away some of the revenue to pay for other TCJA reforms, Lewis says.

 Along with permanently extending the tax cut provisions of the TCJA, Trump has said he wants to eliminate taxes on certain income items.